ShortArrow/PSYubaba/README.md

 # Overview

-It is [Yubaba](https://www.powershellgallery.com/profiles/shortarrow)that anyone can install and use.
+It is [Yubaba](https://www.powershellgallery.com/profiles/shortarrow) that anyone can install and use.

 # How to use Yubaba